martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 A common way of making music follows the so-called *equal temperament*.
-A sequence of 12 pitches (frequencies) are spaces equally between a pitch and the pitch that doubles its frequency.
-Traditionally the pitches are labelled with letters, possibly augmented by a *sharp* sign.
+A sequence of 12 pitches (frequencies) are spaced equally between a pitch and the pitch that doubles its frequency.
+Traditionally the pitches are labelled with letters from `a` to `g`, possibly augmented by a *sharp* sign.
 ```js
 // ratio of two neighboring notes in equal temperament
 const semitone = math_pow(2, 1/12);